MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 At this point of the tutorial:

-* You can add logging to your MicroEJ applications while meeting the constraints of embedded applications
+* You can add logging to your MicroEJ applications while meeting the constraints of embedded applications.
 * You can fully turn off logging in your production builds.